Killian42/QTube/README.md

 Finally, execute the [run.py](src/run.py) file to start the software.

-I would recommend creating a task to execute the program once a day.
+I would recommend creating a task to execute the program regularly (like once a day).

 ### User-defined parameters
 |Parameter|Optional|Description|Possible values|